CocoaPods/blog.cocoapods.org/_posts/2014-12-25-Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 ## Updating

-To install the latest Release Candidate of CocoaPods you can run:
+To install the latest Beta of CocoaPods you can run:

 ```bash
 $ [sudo] gem install cocoapods --prerelease
 ```

 Until version 1.0 we strongly encourage you to keep CocoaPods up-to-date.
+For more user facing changes, you can take a look at our [upcoming official release blog post](https://github.com/CocoaPods/blog.cocoapods.org/pull/59).

 For all the details, take a look into the [PR](https://github.com/CocoaPods/CocoaPods/pull/2835)!